ilijapet/Next_JS_Ethers_DApp_with_MetaMask_integration/README.md

 And inside .env file please add following elements

     # Here we have private key export
-    PRIVATE_KEY=your_private_key_from_metamask
+    PRIVATE_KEY="your_private_key_from_metamask"

-    # Then we should ad infura entry point though which we will approach to ethereum
+    # Then we should add Infura entry point through which we will approach Ethereum blockchain
     export WEB3_INFURA_PROJECT_ID=your_kovan_testnet_infura_endpoint

 <br>

-BUT BEAFORE WE CONTINUE FURTHER PLEASE:
+BUT BEFORE YOU CONTINUE PLEASE:

-1. DON'T USE PRIVATE KEYS FROM ACCOUNT THAT YOU USE FOR ANY KIND OF REAL TRANSACTION.
+1. DON'T USE PRIVATE KEYS FROM ACCOUNT YOU USE FOR ANY KIND OF REAL TRANSACTION.
 OPEN NEW PROFILE IN YOUR LET'S SAY BRAVE BROWSER AND INSIDE THAT NEW PROFILE INSTALL AGAIN METAMASK EXTENSION (WITH NEW SEED PHRASE).
 AND USE ONLY THAT WORKING PROFILE WHILE EXPERIMENTING AND DEVLOPING YOUR DApps.

-2. PLEASE ADD .ENV FILE TO YOUR .GITIGNORE FILE
+2. PLEASE ADD .ENV FILE TO YOUR .GITIGNORE FILE!

 Way to get private keys from your Meta Mask is